-§ 161.
+§ 16.
 Safe working life database

-- (1) The safe working life database is a database which is part of the state information system and the chief processor of which is the Ministry of Social Affairs. - (2) The aim of the safe working life database is to assist employers in the processing of information relating to occupational health and safety necessary for the creation of a safe working environment. - (3) The use of the safe working life database is voluntary for companies.
+(1) The safe working life database is a database which is part of the state information system and the controller of which is the Labour Inspectorate.

+(2) The aim of the safe working life database is to assist employers in the processing of information relating to occupational health and safety necessary for the creation of a safe working environment.

+(3) The use of the safe working life database is voluntary for enterprises.
 The information included in the database can be accessed by employers and employees.
 Employers can access information concerning themselves and their employees.
-Employees can access information concerning them. - (4) The database and its statutes shall be established by the minister responsible for the area by a regulation.
-[RT I, 04.06.2014, 2 entry into force 01.09.2014]
+Employees can access information concerning them.

+(4) The database and its statutes shall be established by the minister responsible for the area by a regulation.
+[RT I, 04.06.2014, 2 - entry into force 01.09.2014]

+(5) The following data shall be processed in the database:

+1) data concerning the users of the database, including their personal identification code, name, gender, contact details;

+2) data concerning the employees related to an enterprise, occupations, nature of work, workrooms and work equipment;

+3) data concerning working environment risks;

+4) data concerning working environment related activities;

+5) data concerning personal protective equipment.

+(6) The composition of the data entered in the database and the persons submitting data shall be provided for in the statutes of the maintenance of the database. $BT = 12.06(2018)^2$ , $attribute for a 22.06(2018)^2$

+(7) The data specified in subsection (5) of this section shall be retained in the database until the enterprise erases the data or for no longer than two years as of the liquidation of the enterprise.
+[RT I, 12.06.2018, 3 - entry into force 22.06.2018]